cayal/mambaswift/README.md

 ## About
 Demonstration of inferencing Albert Gu and Tri Dao's pretrained Mamba models using Apple's MPSGraph.

+Also, shoutout to [johnma2006/mamba-minimal](https://github.com/johnma2006/mamba-minimal), without which people like me would never be able to delve into these topics.
+I rag on the slow performance of my code, but I could only implement it at all thanks to that implementation's translation and annotation work.

 Usage:
 ```
 $ cd Mamba/Sources/Demo/Extra